Twicefred/Writing/Cozy Detective/Detective Story.md

 # Private Eye Porn

-**When a dead body is discovered in the dining room of a vast country mansion, detective Robert "Raunchy" Rizzolini is called to the scene to investigate.
+**When a dead body is discovered in the dining room of a vast country mansion, detective Robert Rizzolini is called to the scene to investigate.
 Using his second-to-none powers of deduction, he cracks the case.**

-**When I started writing this, it was a serious detective story.
-My deadly fear of writing anything without sex in it derailed the project into erotic pastiche.**
+**I originally wrote this as a weird pornographic detective pastiche, but I ended up cutting out all the horny bits.
+Something about sex scenes and murder mystery doesn't quite satisfy me.**

 # Chapter 1